 About Lizzie and Lizzie’s Lunch

 Lizzie Pinkerton was a vibrant young woman with a cheeky sense of humour.
 She lived with Tuberous Sclerosis (TSC) and associated polycystic kidney disease that ended her life in 2010.
 Sue Pinkerton (Lizzie’s Mum) and her family organise Lizzie’s Lunch each year to remember Lizzie and the impact of her life on all those who knew and loved her.

-This event has raised more than $109,000 since its inception making a huge difference to the information and support services that are available to people living with this devastating rare disease.
+This event has raised more than $135,000 since its inception in 2014 making a huge difference to the information and support services that are available to people living with this devastating rare disease.
 If you’d like to know more about setting up and running an event like this, please read this article: Lizzie’s Lunch Reach Out October 2021